 News Sharing on Social Media: Mapping the Ideology of News Media, Politicians, and the Mass Public

-(with Richard Bonneau, Joshua Tucker, and Jonathan Nagler)
+(with Richard Bonneau, Joshua Tucker & Jonathan Nagler)

 The Unequal Effects of the COVID-19 Pandemic on Political Interest Representation